-Actuarial cost method entry age normal-level % of pay Investment rate of return 7.50%, includes inflation at 3.00% Salary increases effective average of $5.50\%$ , which reflects an allowance for inflation of $3\%$ , real wage growth of $1\%$ and merit of seniority increases of $1.5\%$ Mortality rates based on the RP-2000 Combined Healthy Annuitant Tables (male and female) with age set back three years for both males and females.
+Actuarial cost method entry age normal-level % of pay Investment rate of return 7.50%, includes inflation at 3.00% Salary increases effective average of 5.50%, which reflects an allowance for inflation of 3%, real wage growth of 1% and merit of seniority increases of 1.5% Mortality rates based on the RP-2000 Combined Healthy Annuitant Tables (male and female) with age set back three years for both males and females.
 For disabled annuitants the RP-2000 Combined Disabled Tables (male and female) with age set back seven years for males and three years for females.
-SERS Actuarial cost method entry age Amortization method straight-line amortization of investments over five years and amortization of assumption changes and noninvestment gains/losses over the average expected remaining service lives of all employees that are provided benefits Investment rate of return 7.50% net of expenses including inflation

-Projected salary increases average of $5.70\%$ with range of $3.85\%$ - $9.05\%$ including inflation Inflation 2.75% Mortality rate projected RP-2000 Mortality Tables adjusted for actual plan experience and future improvement Cost of living adjustments ad hoc
+SERS Actuarial cost method entry age Actuarial cost method Amortization method entry age straight-line amortization of investments over five years and amortization of assumption changes and noninvestment gains/losses over the average expected remaining service lives of all employees that are provided benefits average of 5.70% with range of 3.85% - 9.05% including inflation projected RP-2000 Mortality Tables adjusted for actual plan experience and Mortality rate future improvement